unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 ## Features

-This is like your regulat Spoolman for multi tools, with a bit of automation sprinkled in
+This is like your regular Spoolman for multi tools, with a bit of automation sprinkled in.

 - Detects and configures RFID tagged spools, utagged spools wil still need to have their filament manually selected
 - Set Active spools when a tool is picked